Think-and-Dev/gitbook-docs-test/docs/integration/minting-btc2x.md

 BTC2X can only be minted in exchange for RBTC.

-In this tutorial the method (or function) that is of interest to us is `function mintBProxVendors(bytes32 bucket, uint256 btcToMint, address vendorAccount) public payable` As you can see this function is payable, this means that it is prepared to receive RBTCs.
+In this tutorial the method (or function) that is of interest to us is `function mintBProxVendors(bytes32 bucket, uint256 btcToMint, address vendorAccount) public payable`.
+As you can see this function is payable, this means that it is prepared to receive RBTCs.

 NOTE: there is a retrocompatibility function called `function mintBProx(bytes32 bucket, uint256 btcToMint)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.